 Artist Steve Mehdi approached us to help make the Yorkshire Man of Steel project a reality

-The Yorkshire Man of Steel will be a 30 metre high stainless steel sculpture and visitor centre, to be located above the M1 Jct 34, near the Tinsley viaduct.
-The project will honour the people and places in Yorkshire that forged a lasting legacy in many industries, and signpost the new technologies that will secure the region’s future success.
+The Yorkshire Man of Steel will be a 30 metre high stainless steel sculpture and visitor centre, to be located above the M1 Junction 34, near the Tinsley viaduct.
+The project will honour the people and places in Yorkshire that forged a lasting legacy in many industries and signpost the new technologies that will secure the region’s future success.

 Steve approached us in 2012 to join an exclusive team of industry-leading engineering/ manufacturing businesses in the region, working to complete the project.
 He knew that our business operated in advanced design and could deliver solutions in untested environments, such as the design, manufacture and build of the 30m stainless steel statue.